HoloCapturer Pipeline

 When a user is receiving volumetric data from other users in the session, the pipeline acts as a Consumer.
 The workflow is reversed:

-• Decoder (HoloCapturerDecoder): Decompresses the Volumetric data using hardware-accelerated codecs.
+HoloCapturerDecoder): Decompresses the volumetric data using hardware-accelerated codecs. - Preparer (

 Configuration and TrafoData

-The pipeline depends heavily on the configuration files to understand the camera layout and transformations (TrafoData).
-It reads the cameraconfig.json file during initialization to get the intrinsic and extrinsic parameters of the sensors.
+You don't need to manually configure camera positions in code.
+The pipeline depends on configuration files to understand the camera layout and transformations (TrafoData).
+It automatically reads your cameraconfig.json file during initialization to get the intrinsic and extrinsic parameters of the connected sensors.

 For more details on setting up live cameras for this pipeline, please refer to the Live Cameras section.